ElementsProject/lightning/doc/lightning-help.7.md

 On success, a object will be return with the following proprieties:

-- *command*: A string that rappresent the stucture of the command.
+- *command*: A string that represents the stucture of the command.
-- *category*: A string that rappresent the category.
+- *category*: A string that represents the category.
-- *description*: A string that rappresent the description.
+- *description*: A string that represents the description.
-- *verbose*: A string that rappresent the verbode description.
+- *verbose*: A string that represents the verbode description.

 On failure, one of the following error codes may be returned: